 According to a recent SAP study, 52% of B2B buyers said that the biggest risk of getting a purchase wrong is wasting company money.
-Perhaps that’s why, according to Gartner, a firm of between 100-500 people has an average of 7 people involved in most buying decisions.
+Perhaps that’s why, according to Gartner, a firm of between 100-500 people has an average of 7 people involved in most business buying decision processes.

-This trend towards enterprise risk-aversion has unfortunately resulted in a an ever-growing list of parties that need to be convinced and persuaded in order to make the sale.
+This trend towards enterprise risk-aversion has unfortunately resulted in a an ever-growing list of parties that need to be convinced and persuaded in the business buying decision process.

 With so many parties involved, who’s the decision maker in the room going to be?